dotTechnopath/Toyota-AVC-LAN/README.md

 # Toyota-AVC-LAN
 Source code for Arduino emulating a CD Changer on a Toyota AVC LAN network

-# rewriting to make the this work on a a modern arduino uno r3
+# making a better readme to make the this work on a a modern arduino uno r3

 very work in progress. not very experienced, help is appreciated